MattMcFarland/hh-ajax-front-end-profile/README.md

-# WP Front End Ajax Profile Editor 0.1 #
+# WP Front End Ajax Profile Editor 1.0 #

-EXPERIMENTAL ALPHA VERSION
+Beta Version

 HTML5 Front end Profile editor Plugin for WP users, designed for hvac-hacks.com but am sharing with the world.
 *A super light weight plugin that lets your users edit their profile in an intuitive way.*